chili-publish/grafx-documentation/docs/CHILI-GraFx/guides/setup-fsso/saml/index.md

-# Setup Federated Single Sign on using SAML
+# Setup Federated Single Sign-On using SAML

-This document lists the steps required for setting up Federated Single Sign On from your SAML Identity Provider ("IDP") to CHILI GraFx.
+This document lists the steps required for setting up Federated Single Sign-On from your SAML Identity Provider ("IDP") to CHILI GraFx.

 ## 1. Gather necessary info